PranavChainani/Papers/README.md

 ## Paper: The Impact of Light on the Browning Process of Apples
 Used linear regression to analyze absorption of 565 nanometer wavelength light (yellow color) and varying distances from a light source.
 Outcome: Created a regression model to depict correlation.
 [The Impact of Light on the Browning Process of Apples](https://github.com/PranavChainani/Papers/blob/25752159c7e107f81b7fbed0547cfd006f25ec91/BrowningApples.pdf)

-## Paper: To What Extent was the Subprime Mortgage Lending Crisis for ending Bernie Madoff's Ponzi Scheme?
+## Paper: To What Extent was the Subprime Mortgage Lending Crisis for Ending Bernie Madoff's Ponzi Scheme?
 Analyzed how the 2008 Subprime Mortgage Lending Crisis created an envirionment that could have potentially been a primary reason for why Bernie Madoff's long lasting Ponzi scheme ended around the same time.
 [To What Extent was the Subprime Mortgage Lending Crisis for ending Bernie Madoff's Ponzi Scheme?](https://github.com/PranavChainani/Papers/blob/5b8ba70143bb4a40ea9140c227726ead8e679145/Subprime%20Mortgage%20Lending%20Crisis%20and%20Bernie%20Madoff's%20Ponzi%20Scheme.docx.pdf)

 ## Paper: Should Coca-Cola Discontinue the Use of Plastic in their Packaging?